Beanow/x360-vlc-mapping/README.md

 ### Remove UAC warning

 If you're using the shortcut and get tired of the UAC warning, you can use the `uac-whitelist.bat` script to install the UAC exception.
-This exception may break when you have a different version of FreePIE.
+This exception may break when you have a different version of PIEFree.

-**Warning: this will allow FreePIE (v0.45) to run as administrator without requiring the UAC confirmation.
+**Warning: this will allow PIEFree (v0.45) to run as administrator without requiring the UAC confirmation.
 Use at own risk!**